seanking/seanking.github.io/_posts/2021-01-24-Companion-Object-in-Kotlin.md

 }
 ```

-In the following Java example, the companion object method can be accessed like a traditional static method because it
+In the following Java example, the companion object's method that was annotated with `@JvmStatic` can be accessed as a
-was annotated with `@JvmStatic`.
+traditional static method.

 ```java
 var dog = Dog.defaultDog();